By Julia Southwick and Joy Carandang

 …But What Does This Have To Do With Tech Comm?

-A career in Technical Communication can translate into working in a number of ever-changing industries and fields for various causes that operate within different workflows.
-Taking the Five Factor Personality test can help a budding technical writer, a current technical writer, or an established practitioner who is looking to find themselves in a new industry identify their values and needs within the job market.
-Additionally, understanding your results can be beneficial in evaluating your modes of productivity and interpersonal skills.
+A career in Technical Communication can translate into working in several ever-changing industries and fields for various causes that operate within different workflows.
+Taking Bookfinity’s test can help a budding technical writer, a current technical writer, or an established practitioner looking to find themselves in a new industry connect with their peers and coworkers.
+Additionally, understanding your results can be beneficial in deciding what to read next for fun or to further increase your tech comm knowledge.

 Those interpersonal relationships drive our success on the job.
-Learning about our Five Factor Personality type provides a useful language for technical communicators to understand how we interact with others and how we want them to interact with us.
+Learning about our Bookfinity types provides a useful language for technical communicators to understand how we can connect with others over shared interests.

 We Want to Hear from You